Ya-Chieh Hsu, Ph.D.

 The Hsu Lab aims to discover how systemic changes of the body alter the cell-cell interactions governing development, regeneration, and injury repair.

 Skin, the largest organ we have, protects us from insults and dehydration, and facilitates sensory perception and thermoregulation.
 These multifaceted functions are accomplished by a rich diversity of cell types within the skin.
-Throughout life, the epidermis and its appendages the hair follicles possess remarkable capacity to renew themselves during homeostasis and to heal themselves upon injury, features that necessitate multiple resident reservoirs of stem cells.
+Throughout life, the epidermis and its appendages, the hair follicles, possess remarkable capacity to renew themselves during homeostasis and to heal themselves upon injury.
+These features necessitate multiple resident reservoirs of stem cells.
 Together, the skin represents an ideal paradigm for studying stem cells and their interactions with surrounding microenvironments, or niches.